daumann/chronas-community/README.md

 ### Install Node.js and MongoDB

-You'll need node 0.10.x and npm 1.3.x installed to run Chronas.
+You'll need node (tested with v6.2.1) and npm installed to run Chronas.
 The easiest way is to download the installers from [nodejs.org](http://nodejs.org).

 You'll also need MongoDB 2.4.x - if you're on a Mac, the easiest way is to install [homebrew](http://brew.sh) and then run `brew install mongo`.